Get new content delivered directly to your inbox.

 “Poison,” Death stated matter-of-factly.
 “They put it in your water-skin.
 The Nornish spies, that is.
 Not so much that you or anyone else would notice right away, but after drinking enough… well, you see the results.”

 “Are you… do you always appear this way?” she asked, her voice quavering.
 She hardly knew why she asked, but she needed something to distract herself.
-She kept envisioning that body, twitching on the floor.
+She kept envisioning the body, twitching on the floor.
 She squeezed her eyes shut.

-“Not always,” he answered.
-“It greatly depends upon the person, and their perception of me.
-Most die too quickly or suddenly to see me coming.
-Others feel me like a deep foreboding, and some see me as a shadow, or even a great black dog.
-But it’s the slow ones that see me as I am… the ones who are still too attached to this earth, who need convincing.”
+“Most die too quickly or suddenly to see me coming,” he answered.
+“Others feel me like a deep foreboding, and some see me as a shadow, or even a great black dog.
+It’s the slow ones who see anything at all; the ones who need convincing.”

 She moved back from the window and paced the hut, running her hands through her hair restlessly.
 Death looked at her askance, leaning against the fireplace with one leg propped beneath him.

-“If we wait much longer to strike the Norn, we will lose our momentum.
-Our people have found this hope under Dairn’s leadership, but with winter coming on, their strength will flag.
-We will be struck down, and hope for reclaiming our land will fade into legend.”
+“Our people have found hope under Dairn’s leadership, but with winter coming on, their strength will flag.
+We will be struck down, and all hope of reclaiming our land will fade into legend.”

 Meghan looked down and covered her burning eyes, ashamed of the emotions she could not control.
 What a fool she was, pleading with Death himself like a common coward, afraid to leave behind a life she had never known she loved until now.
-It’s useless, she realized quietly.
-Her shoulders slumped.
-It’s over.
-Best face it as a warrior ought, not weeping like a beggar.
+With chilling clarity, she realized it was useless; yet if she was to die, she would do so with honor.
+Drying her tears, she looked up, stone faced and resolute.
+But as soon as she opened her eyes, she startled, for Death stood before her, so close that the tips of his boots touched her own.

 IV

 Taking hold of her shoulders, Death turned her so that her back was braced against his chest and directed her gaze out the window.
+“Attend carefully.”

 “Open your eyes, Meghan!
 Don’t be afraid.”